HomeTrue North Blog

 Location: 1101 Corydon Avenue

-Must-try: Falafel breakfast, French toast, Beef brisket, and corned beef hash.
+Must-try: Falafel breakfast, French toast, and Beef brisket sandwich

 Location: 112 Marrion Street

-Must-try: Brioche cinnamon bun french toast, avocado tartine, and smoked meat sandwich.
+Must-try: Brioche cinnamon bun french toast, avocado tartine, and fire-grilled greek salad

 • Chosabi: Asian fusion at its best.